How To Care For Your New Jewelry

 • Remove jewelry before activities like sports, working out, gardening and other rough activities where jewelry may become snagged, scratched, bent, or otherwise damaged.

-• Use soaps, lotions, and perfumes before putting on your jewelry to prevent buildup
+• Use soaps, lotions, and perfumes before putting on your jewelry to prevent buildup.

 • Do not wear jewelry when using household chemicals and cleaners.
 Even organic cleaners including vinegar, baking soda, and citrus can cause reactions with some precious metals and gems.